Jury selection on pause for ex-cop charged in Floyd’s death

 MINNEAPOLIS (AP) — The judge overseeing the trial of a former Minneapolis police officer accused in the death of George Floyd on Monday paused jury selection for at least a day while an appeal proceeds over the possible reinstatement of a third-degree murder charge.

-Cahill initially ruled that jury selection would begin as scheduled on Monday, but prosecutors filed a request with the Court of Appeals to put the trial on hold until the issue is resolved.
-The judge then sent the potential jurors home for the day, while prosecutors tried to contact the appellate court.
-Cahill took a recess to give the Court of Appeals time to respond, but planned to bring attorneys back into the courtroom Monday afternoon to deal with other matters.
+Cahill planned to go ahead with the trial anyway and initially ruled jury selection would begin as scheduled on Monday.
+But after prosecutors filed a request with the Court of Appeals to put the case on hold, the judge sent the potential jurors home for the day.
+Cahill called a recess to give the Court of Appeals time to respond, but planned to bring attorneys back into the courtroom Monday afternoon to deal with other matters.

-Cahill said he would proceed with the trial unless the higher courts told him to stop.
+Cahill said the trial would proceed unless the higher courts told him to stop.

 Floyd was declared dead May 25 after Chauvin, who is white, pressed his knee against the handcuffed Black man’s neck for about nine minutes, holding his position even after Floyd went limp.
 Floyd’s death sparked sometimes violent protests in Minneapolis and beyond, and led to a nationwide reckoning on race.